 Climate Change and Forests

 Our climate is changing and more change is predicted.
-One of the major greenhouse gases (GHG) contributing towards climate change is carbon dioxide (CO2).
+One of the major greenhouse gases (GHG) contributing to climate change is carbon dioxide (CO2).
 Forests play an important role in reducing carbon in the air, as they take in CO2 through photosynthesis and store carbon in their wood, branches, foliage and roots.
 Carbon can be stored for long time periods in trees and in soils (carbon stock), and healthy trees continue to take in additional CO2 each year (carbon sequestration).
-Maintaining and increasing our forest land and community tree plantings will help reduce our GHG emissions.
+Maintaining and increasing our forest land and community tree plantings can help reduce our GHG emissions.
 See below for a list of links on greenhouse gas and carbon management.

 Greenhouse gas and carbon management links:

 Vermont climate change impacts: